Education

 Livestorm for your upcoming seminar

-• Event automation so you can focus you’re not bogged down with manual tasks
+• Automate your event so you can focus and avoid getting bogged down with manual tasks

-• Live engagement features like timers, emoji reactions, hand raising, file and media sharing to interact with attendees
+• Interact with attendees via aive engagement features like timers, emoji reactions, hand raising, file and media sharing

 With Livestorm, your seminars are more than just an event.
 They're a dynamic, interactive experience that leaves a lasting impact on your audience.